samarth003/Monster-Fight-Game/README.md

 >**Second phase**
 >> - [ ] Different Monster types support to play with and against.
 >>
->> - [ ] A base UI based application for more immersive and interactive gameplay experience.
+>> - [ ] A base 2D real time rendering based application for more immersive and interactive
+>>gameplay experience.